• Navigate with Confidence

 Taking your boat for a camping vacation cruise isn't expensive or difficult if you know the places to go and what to do.

 If you're going to camp aboard I recommend that you start out in Bellingham, all places to travel are close by.
-If you need a campground for your home base I would reserve a site at Washington Park in Anacortes
+If you need a campground for your home base, I would reserve a site at Washington Park in Anacortes

 Squalicum Harbor in Bellingham

-Cornet Bay at Deception Pass
+Cornet Bay at Deception Pass State Park

 La Conner (south end Swinomish Channel)